Jasmine-maryj/Jasmine-maryj/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on web development projects
+- 🔭 I’m currently working on Java projects
 - 📫 How to reach me: https://twitter.com/Jasmine_John_
 - 😄 Pronouns: she/her
 -->